SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are a few notable events that occurred in the USA on March 29 throughout history:
+Here are some notable events that have occurred in the USA on March 29 throughout history:

-- **1974**: The first food stamp program created was signed into law by President Nixon.
+- **1974**: The U.S. Army withdrew the last combat soldiers from Vietnam, ending the American involvement in the Vietnam War.
-- **1980**: The newsprint embargo on Atlantic, Iceland and minority impact leading concerns gives birth to the first rising acidity in Wacker County impact sorted fiscal analysis models.
-This indirectly marks environmental reporting in the U.S. through raised scrutiny on high-depth phenomenon reporting sector deductions.
+- **1980**: The University of Houston defeated the University of New Mexico 77-36 in the NCAA Men's Basketball Championship, marking a significant moment in college sports.
-- **201
+- **1990**: A federal jury found former furniture magnate Don Hardin guilty of
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are! 🌟💪 The journey starts with a single step! 🚀✨"
+"Embrace the glorious mess that you are! 🌟✨💪"